 - Nitrites: the most common sources of nitrites are commercial fertilizers and manure.
 Being water soluble they tend to deposit in the upper part of the building; their concentration tends to increase with height and depth.
 Farm building, barn or stable conversions have typically very high amount of nitrates.

 - Sulphates: sulphates are the most dangerous salts for porous materials due to their unique crystallization behaviour.
 They tend to crystallize on all surfaces regardless of pore size, and due to their longitudinal crystal growth they can exert a high enough pressure to crack the capillaries.
 Because they are less soluble, they tend to stay in the lower parts of the building.

-3. Thermal Imaging (IR Thermography)
+6. Thermal Imaging (Infrared (IR) Thermography)

 Thermal imaging or infrared (IR) cameras have been used by quite some time for masonry diagnosis.
 Infrared cameras visualize changes in surface temperature and can be used to detect thermal bridges (areas of heat loss), leaks, moisture and water infiltration etc. Damp areas are generally cooler than dry areas and this temperature change can be picked up the thermal imaging camera and provide us additional information.

 In addition to the measurements listed here we also perform other tests and measurements to solve specific situations.